bertilmuth/act/README.md

 	)
 	.build();
 ```
-In addition to what you see on the diagram, the code also checks if items are contained in the cart when removing them,
+As you can see in the code, the number of transitions is 3, instead of 4 on the diagram.
-to make sure the target state is correct.
+Since adding an item always leads to the `nonEmpty` state, you can specify `anyState()` as the source state.

 To learn more, see the [CartStateMachine](https://github.com/bertilmuth/act/blob/main/src/test/java/org/requirementsascode/act/statemachine/testdata/CartStateMachine.java) class and the [CartStateMachineTest](https://github.com/bertilmuth/act/blob/main/src/test/java/org/requirementsascode/act/statemachine/CartStateMachineTest.java) class.